feliperepker/obpc.com/README.md

 # OBPC

-A project made to train JS skills, using my local church as teme.
+A project made to train JS skills, using my local church as theme.